ganbadrakh/linux/README.md

 git push --tags
 # Revert unstaged changes of a file
 git checkout path/to/file/to/revert
-# Revert all unstaged changes
+# Revert all unstaged changes (period at the end is important)
 git checkout -- .
 ```